Pokémon Go: Trainer battles

-Team GO Rocket battles
+Team Go Rocket battles

-In July 2019, Pokémon Go introduced Team GO Rocket battles.
-Team GO Rocket NPCs could be fought at certain PokéStops (indicated by their twitching movements and dark color instead of blue) or in Team GO Rocket Balloons, which appear in the sky and follow the player on the map.
-After victory, the player has the opportunity to capture a "Shadow Pokémon", which are relatively low-level, angry-looking Pokémon.
-Shadow Pokémon have a bonus to their attack but a penalty in their defense compared to a normal Pokémon.
-After capture, the player has the choice to purify the Shadow Pokémon.
-Purification of the Pokémon improves its level and stats from its Shadow counterparts, and it also can learn an exclusive move when purified and requires fewer candies to evolve.
+In July 2019, Pokémon Go introduced Team Go Rocket battles.
+Players can encounter Team Go Rocket NPCs at certain PokéStops or through Team Go Rocket Balloons that appear in the sky.
+After defeating them, players can capture a "Shadow Pokémon", which are lower-level Pokémon with a purple, shadowy aura reminiscent of the Shadow Pokémon from Pokémon Colosseum and Pokémon XD: Gale of Darkness.
+Shadow Pokémon receive a 20% boost to their attack but suffer a 20% reduction in defense compared to regular Pokémon.
+Players can choose to purify Shadow Pokémon, which increases their level and stats, allows them to learn an exclusive move, and requires fewer candies to evolve.

 Dynamax and Gigantamax battles

-In September 2024, Pokémon Go introduced Dynamax Battles and Dynamax Pokémon, a mechanic originating from Pokémon Sword and Shield.
-Players can participate in these battles in person or remotely.
-Players must use a special currency called "MP" to join; the amount required varies according to the battle's difficulty level.
-In these battles, up to four players can fight a Dynamax Pokémon, in which they have to fill a meter by attacking in order to Dynamax or Gigantamax their own Pokémon.
-Each Pokémon's Max Move, which is only usable in Dynamax form and deals increased damage, is based on the type of their regular Fast Attack (except G-Max Moves, which are connected to species regardless of the Fast Attack).
-They may additionally use Max Guard, which increases defense, and Max Spirit, which restores health.
-If all Pokémon are knocked out, players can attempt usage of Max Cheer to increase the Max Meter.
-Only Dynamax Pokémon (marked on the Pokémon's information page), Gigantamax Pokémon (marked on the Pokémon's information page), Crowned Sword Zacian, Crowned Shield Zamazenta, and Eternatus can participate in Dynamax Battles, and only specific Pokémon can be obtained in Dynamax form.
-Gigantamax Battles, which debuted in October 2024, operate in a similar way to Dynamax battles, with a significant difference being that up to 100 players can join a single battle (subdivided into teams of four or less).
-Much like Dynamax, only specific Pokémon caught from Gigantamax Battles are capable of transforming.
+In September 2024, Pokémon Go introduced Dynamax Battles and Dynamax Pokémon, a feature inspired by Pokémon Sword and Shield.
+Players can take part in these battles either in person or remotely by using a special currency called "MP" to join, with the required amount varying based on the battle's difficulty level.
+Up to four players can team up to battle a Dynamax Pokémon, building up a meter by attacking to Dynamax or Gigantamax their own Pokémon.
+Each Pokémon's Max Move, which deals increased damage and is exclusive to the Dynamax form, is determined by its regular Fast Attack type (except for G-Max Moves, which are specific to certain species).
+Players can also use Max Guard to boost defense and Max Spirit to restore health.
+If all Pokémon are defeated, players can use Max Cheer to boost the Max Meter.
+Only Dynamax Pokémon, Gigantamax Pokémon, Crowned Sword Zacian, Crowned Shield Zamazenta, and Eternatus are eligible for Dynamax Battles, and specific Pokémon can only be obtained in Dynamax form.
+Gigantamax Battles, introduced in October 2024, function similarly to Dynamax Battles but allow up to 100 players to participate in a single battle, divided into teams of four or fewer.
+Like Dynamax, only certain Pokémon caught from Gigantamax Battles can transform.
 Before August 2025, Gigantamax Battles supported up to 40 players in one battle.